cloudfoundry/docs-bosh/content/vm-monit.md

 switch to become a `root` user (via `sudo su` or `sudo -i`) since Monit executable is only available to root users.

 Each enabled release job has its own directory in `/var/vcap/jobs/` directory.
 Each release job directory contains a monit file (e.g. `/var/vcap/jobs/redis-server/monit`) with final monit configuration for that release job.
 This is how you can tell which processes belong to which release job.
-Most release job only start a single process.
+Most release jobs only start a single process.

 !!! note
     Monit configuration file in release job directory is just a copy of the actual Monit configuration.
 Changing it will not affect running Monit configuration.